Legal-Innovation-Lab-Wales/judiciary-akn-tagger/README.md

   public String[] getAllCaseLawFiles()

-    => it lists all case law mapped in the ontology (filenames).
+    => OUTPUT: the list of case law mapped in the ontology (filenames).
 Each of them corresponds to a file in the CORPUS subfolder.

   public String getURLGivenCaseLaw(String caselaw)